qgustavor/mega/readme.md

 Only makes sense when file is created from download link with `mega.file(url)`, otherwise attributes are already loaded/decrypted.

+This function can be also be used to load file information contained in shared folders.
+If this function isn't called the folder the `children` property will be undefined.

 ```javascript
 mega.file(url).loadAttributes((err, file) => {
   // file.name